 Structure your Team and Channel

 You can create a Team from the Microsoft Teams application, within the web and even inside the mobile app.
 As shown in my last article about How to use 7 tools to create 1 simple survey the way via iOS is incredibly fast.
+The look and feel has changed since I created the below pictures, but it is still valid.
+Some are also actuate pictures.

 Each Team starts with one channel called “General” by default.
 (Not the best name in my opinion “General Channel”, well if you are a HIMYM-Fan, it’s cool). 🙂